Native American Law Students Association (NALSA)

 Stanford NALSA hosted Sliver of a Full Moon in May 2016, a play about the movement to restore safety and access to justice to indigenous women in the U.S through the reauthorization of the Violence Against Women Act.
 The cast featured the courageous Native women survivors who stepped forward to share their stories of abuse by non-Indians.
 The play also included the voices of Alaska Native women advocates, leaders, and survivors.

-To the left: Cina Littlebird and Savannah Fletcher with the cast of Sliver.Learn more about Sliver
+To the right: Cina Littlebird and Savannah Fletcher with the cast.Learn more about Sliver